 Marriott Vacations Worldwide Announces Pricing of Convertible Senior Notes

-ORLANDO, Fla. – January 28, 2021 – Marriott Vacations Worldwide Corporation (NYSE: VAC) (the “Company,” “we,” “us,” or “our”) announced today the pricing on January 27, 2021 of the offering of $500 million aggregate principal amount of 0.00% convertible senior notes due 2026 (the “notes”) in a private offering (the “Offering”) to persons reasonably believed to be qualified institutional buyers pursuant to Rule 144A under the Securities Act of 1933, as amended (the “Securities Act”).
-The Company also granted to the initial purchasers of the notes an option to purchase up to an additional $75 million aggregate principal amount of the notes within a 13-day period beginning on, and including, the initial closing date.
-The offering of the notes, and the convertible hedge and warrant transactions described below, are expected to close on February 2, 2021, subject to customary closing conditions.
+ORLANDO, Fla. – December 5, 2022 – Marriott Vacations Worldwide Corporation (NYSE: VAC) (the “Company,” “we,” “us” or “our”) announced today the pricing of the offering of $500 million in aggregate principal amount of 3.25% convertible senior notes due 2027 (the “Notes”) in a private offering (the “Offering”) to persons reasonably believed to be qualified institutional buyers pursuant to Rule 144A under the Securities Act of 1933, as amended (the “Securities Act”).
+The Company also granted to the initial purchasers of the Notes (the “Initial Purchasers”) an option to purchase up to an additional $75 million aggregate principal amount of the Notes for settlement within a 13-day period beginning on, and including, the initial closing date.
+The offering of the Notes, and the convertible hedge and warrant transactions described below, are expected to close on December 8, 2022, subject to customary closing conditions.

-The notes will be the Company’s senior unsecured obligations and guaranteed on a senior unsecured basis by Marriott Ownership Resorts, Inc. and each of the Company’s subsidiaries that guarantees the Company’s existing corporate credit facility and senior notes.
-The notes will not bear interest, and the principal amount of the notes will not accrete.
-The notes will mature on January 15, 2026, unless earlier repurchased or converted.
-The initial conversion rate for the notes is 5.8476 shares of the Company’s common stock per $1,000 principal amount of notes (equivalent to an initial conversion price of approximately $171.01 per share of the Company’s common stock), which represents an approximately 40.0% conversion premium over the last reported sale price of $122.15 per share of the Company’s common stock on The New York Stock Exchange on January 27, 2021.
+The Notes will be the Company’s senior unsecured obligations and guaranteed on a senior unsecured basis by Marriott Ownership Resorts, Inc. and each of the Company’s subsidiaries that guarantees the Company’s existing corporate credit facility and senior notes.
+The Notes will bear interest at 3.25% per year.
+Interest will accrue from December 8, 2022 and will be payable semiannually in arrears on June 15 and December 15 of each year, beginning on June 15, 2023.
+The Notes will mature on December 15, 2027, unless earlier redeemed, repurchased or converted (the “Maturity Date”).
+The initial conversion rate for the Notes is 5.2729 shares of the Company’s common stock per $1,000 principal amount of Notes (equivalent to an initial conversion price of approximately $189.65 per share of the Company’s common stock), which represents an approximately 32.5% conversion premium over the last reported sale price of $143.13 per share of the Company’s common stock on The New York Stock Exchange on December 5, 2022.

-Prior to the business day immediately preceding October 15, 2025, the notes will be convertible only upon satisfaction of certain conditions and during certain periods, and thereafter, at any time until the close of business on the second scheduled trading day immediately preceding the maturity date.
-The Company will satisfy any conversion elections by paying or delivering, as the case may be, cash, shares of its common stock or a combination of cash and shares of its common stock, at its election.
+Prior to the close of business on the business day immediately preceding September 15, 2027, the Notes will be convertible in multiples of $1,000 principal amount, only upon satisfaction of certain conditions and during certain periods, and thereafter, at any time until the close of business on the second scheduled trading day immediately preceding the Maturity Date.
+The Company will satisfy any conversion elections by paying and/or delivering, as the case may be, cash, shares of its common stock or a combination of cash and shares of its common stock, at its election.

-In connection with establishing their initial hedges of the convertible note hedge and warrant transactions, the hedge counterparties (and/or their respective affiliates) have advised the Company that they expect to purchase shares of the Company’s common stock in secondary market transactions and/or enter into various derivative transactions with respect to the Company’s common stock concurrently with or shortly after the pricing of the notes, including with certain investors in the notes, and may unwind these derivative transactions and purchase shares of the Company’s common stock shortly after the pricing of the notes.
-This activity could increase (or reduce the size of any decrease in) the market price of the Company’s common stock or the notes at that time.
-The hedge counterparties (and/or their respective affiliates) may also modify their hedge positions by entering into or unwinding various derivatives with respect to the Company’s common stock and/or purchasing or selling the Company’s common stock in secondary market transactions following the pricing of the notes and prior to maturity of the notes (and are likely to do so following conversion of the notes, during any observation period related to a conversion of the notes or upon any repurchase of the notes).
-These hedging activities could have the effect of increasing (or reducing the size of any decrease in) the market price of the Company’s common stock or the notes.
+In connection with establishing their initial hedges of the convertible note hedge and warrant transactions, the Hedge Counterparties (and/or their respective affiliates) have advised the Company that they expect to purchase shares of the Company’s common stock in secondary market transactions and/or enter into various derivative transactions with respect to the Company’s common stock concurrently with or shortly after the pricing of the Notes, including with certain investors in the Notes, and may unwind these derivative transactions and purchase shares of the Company’s common stock shortly after the pricing of the Notes.
+This activity could increase (or reduce the size of any decrease in) the market price of the Company’s common stock or the Notes at that time.

 No Offer or Solicitation